idirdehmous/pyodb_0.1.0/README.md

 ```

 ## Testing
--When a module build from C/Python API is imported, the python statement 'import' initialises some functions involved during the compilation (headers,  libraries etc ).
-One has then firstly to load the shared objects using 'ctypes' module.<br />
+-When a C/Python API extension is imported, the python statement 'import' initialises some functions involved during the compilation (headers,  libraries etc ).
+One has then, firstly to load the shared objects using 'ctypes' module. <br />
 -The pyodb installation is tested as follow :
 ```
 from ctypes import  cdll
-cdll.LoadLibrary(  "/path/to/odb/libs/libodb.so"  )
+cdll.LoadLibrary(  "/path/to/odb/install dir/../../libodb.so"  )

-#-If the shared library ( libodb.so) is loaded successfully then
+#-If the shared library ( libodb.so) is loaded successfully then !

 import pyodb
 print( pyodb.__doc__)